graywolf336/CaptureThePoints/README.md

 * Added support for Bukkit's player max health option, now it can be higher than 20.
 * Added support for adding colors in the kill streak messages.
 * Added support for TagAPI, player's name tags will relate to their team color
+* Added player lives per arena, when they loose all their lives they get teleported to the stands.
 * Added config option to keep the inventory on respawning, including bought items
 * Added eggs are grenades if enabled in the config.
 * Added count downs to starting and stopping